humamrashid/MachArch/README.md

 Code for the assembler is written in Java and should work with JDK version 7 or above.
 This project may be rewritten in some other language in the future (e.g., C or Go).

-The assembler compiles to a simple predefined assembly language for micro86 as well as functional but unconventional C++ code.
+The assembler compiles from a simple predefined assembly language for micro86 into machine instructions.
+Optionally, it can also compile into functional but unconventional C++ code.